migperfer/harmonic_compatibility/README.md

 * librosa~=0.7.2
 * madmom~=0.16.1
 * pydub~=0.23.0

+PyRubberband is also needed, but for now the `frequency_multiply` function can only be found in this [fork](https://github.com/migperfer/pyrubberband/tree/more_base_functions).

 And also for _Hutchinson & Knopoff_ and _Gebhardt et al._, CUDA is used to speed up the calculation.
 So aditionally for those algorithms you will need: